2xAdrian/Aviation-Accident-Project/README.md

 #### Data Visualization
   * Top Accidents by Make and Model
-In this grpah we are shown the Top 10 Make and Model invovled in Aviation Accidents.
+In this graph we are shown the Top 10 Make and Model invovled in Aviation Accidents.

   * How Weather and Location affect Aircraft